Bank of Amsterdam: Seventeenth century

 The city of Amsterdam, which owned the bank and guaranteed the deposits, derived from it a considerable revenue, but was responsible for the losses too.
 (Note: Mees calculated the total revenue of the city from this source between 1609 and 1796 at 12,256,000 guilders.
 Rapport van de committés van koophandel en zeevaart, en van financiën, ... betreffende stads wisselbank estimated 13 million gulden.)
 The bank seems to have hardly supported the Dutch West India Company; but in 1637, the Stadsbank van Lening did so.
 It provided the Admiralty of Amsterdam and the mint masters in Enkhuizen, Harderwijk, Kampen, Medemblik, Zwolle and Utrecht with funds booked as private loans.
 In 1645, for which year ledgers of the Wisselbank are available, the firm Coymans was the largest account holder at the bank with a turnover of over 4 million guilders.
 In July 1647, more than half a year before the conclusion of the peace treaty in Münster, the Spanish government made a proposal aimed at making Amsterdam the staple market for Spanish silver.
 In October the States General decided to authorize the admiralties to issue passports for the export of silver imported from Spain, Andries Bicker was involved in the request.
 Amsterdam became a recognized staple market for Spanish silver from the New World.

-After the Treaty of Munster between Spain and the Dutch Republic, a lot of silver from Cadiz and Potosí arrived in Amsterdam.
+After the Treaty of Münster between Spain and the Dutch Republic, a lot of silver from Cádiz and Potosí arrived in Amsterdam.
 From the beginning, the bank had to supply the provincial and the various local mints with silver.
 While trading silver in stock was formally prohibited, its allure stemmed from the silver standard in place.
 (All countries of Europe began to issue large-size silver coins.)
 In 1652, the Wisselbank made no profit.
 In a fire in the town hall, many coins melted and had to be cleaned; the bank was temporarily moved to the Jan Roodenpoorts tower.
 In 1654 quite a few people (10%) were in debt to the Wisselbank after the First Anglo-Dutch War.
 In 1666, Jan de Neufville (1613–1663) and the Coymans company both deposited sums exceeding 3.5 million guilders with the Wisselbank.
 From 1666 the Wisselbank is quite actively purchasing millions of silver.
 In August 1672, the bank was stormed by private account holders who wanted to withdraw their money.
 Johan Huydecoper, Joan Geelvinck, and his father Cornelis Geelvinck were commissioners in the year of disaster.
 In the following year the Wisselbank booked a loss.